FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 ## What is authentication?

+You use authentication every day, whether you realize it or not.
+Every time you log in to a website, you have authenticated.
+Every time you use Facebook or Google to sign on to another service, you have used authentication.
+As a React developer, you most likely write web apps with a login or sign up feature.
+Then you display certain data based on the user's credentials.
+All of this functionality makes heavy use of authentication.
+But what exactly is authentication?

-*Authentication* is the process of a user proving they are who they say they are to an external resource server so that they can access resources specific to them.
-Think of it like moving through customs when you visit another country.
-In order to enter, you must present valid, verified documentation in the form of a passport that proves you are who you say you are.
-Authorization workflows such as OAuth 2.0 make similar use of verified, trusted objects such as tokens, which are passed between clients, authorization servers, and resource servers to prove that a user is who they say they are.
-Only once that proof is verified is the user allowed to access the resources they want, such as a bank account, social media homepage, or email inbox.
+In short, authentication is the process of a client proving that they are who they say they are to an external server so that they can access resources specific to them.
+Think of it like showing a passport to a customs agent to visit another country.
+In order to enter, you must present valid, verified proof from your country’s government that verifies you are who you say you are.
+Standards such as OAuth 2.0 give you a digital passport.
+Components of this system include tokens, which are passed around, authorization servers, and resource servers.
+Only once that user is verified are they allowed to access the resource they want, such as a bank account, social media homepage, or email.

 ## What is authorization?

 While authentication is proving you are who you say you are, *authorization* is the process of allowing a user to access certain things based on their credentials.
 Back to the passport analogy, a traveler may have an extra stamp in their passport that proves they are a diplomat or a journalist.
 Because of those stamps, they can now enter zones that are off-limits to regular travelers, such as conflict areas or diplomatic buildings.
 In a similar fashion, if a user is a website administrator, they can access certain parts of that website that a regular user cannot.
 An 'authorization server', like FusionAuth, is a server that provides services to both authenticate and authorize users.

-While it is possible to write your own authentication and authorization tools, it is often best to use an open source tool or external service like FusionAuth, as authorization servers are complex and require a decent amount of maintenance.
-If you are not able to dedicate developer hours and knowledge to maintaining your auth tools, they can be exploited and result in data loss and a whole host of other issues.
+While it is possible to write your own solution, it is often best to use an open source tool or external service like FusionAuth, as this component is surprisingly complex and requires a decent amount of maintenance.
+If you are not able to dedicate a good amount of developer hours and knowledge to maintaining your auth workflows, they can be exploited with resulting data loss.
+You can also use an external 'identity provider', which is a way of authenticating users with an external trusted service such as Facebook, Google, or Spotify.
+However, setting up such a connection is outside the scope of this tutorial.

 ## What is the OAuth 2.0 Authorization Code grant?

-This is the flow we are going to use to authenticate our users.
+This is the grant we are going to use to authenticate our users.
 In this particular grant, FusionAuth generates and passes validated access tokens to the React app, which then presents those tokens to the Express backend to gain access to the requested resources.
 The tokens are never stored on the browser, but are instead stored on the server.
 This is called the "backend for frontend" pattern, or BFF.
-If you want to learn more, take a look at our [Modern Guide to OAuth](https://fusionauth.io/learn/expert-advice/oauth/modern-guide-to-oauth/).
+If you want to learn more, take a look at our [Modern Guide to OAuth](/learn/expert-advice/oauth/modern-guide-to-oauth/)

 Using an Authorization Code grant has many advantages, including being more secure than the Implicit Grant.
 Whereas an implicit grant will grant a user access to resources based on a simple username and password being present in a user data store, the Authorization Code grant adds an extra layer of security by exchanging an Authorization Code for an Access Token before the user can gain access to their resources.
-To see a deep dive into this flow that is language-agnostic, take a look at our [Example Authoriation Code Grant](https://fusionauth.io/docs/v1/tech/oauth/#example-authorization-code-grant).
+To see a deep dive into this grant that is language-agnostic, take a look at our [Example Authoriation Code Grant](https://fusionauth.io/docs/v1/tech/oauth/#example-authorization-code-grant).

 {% include _image.liquid src="/assets/img/blogs/fusionauth-example-react-2021/openweb.png" alt="graphic showing the client and server side of the app" class="img-fluid" figure=false %}